mlp9/Airbnb-High-Booking-Rate-Prediction/README.md

 One thing to notice is that both private rooms and shared rooms have a few data points over the
 $200 range.
 It could be several mis entries or some truly expensive places worth checking out if Curious.

+## Feature Engineering
+List of features used in model accommodates, availability_30, availability_365, availability_60, availability_90, bathrooms, bedrooms, beds, cleaning_fee, extra_people, first_review, guests_included, host_listings_count, host_response_rate, host_since, latitude, longitude, maximum_nights, minimum_nights, price, security_deposit
+Generally, on the basis of not overfitting, we believe that the more information to include into the model, the more accuracy we may generate.
+Following this logic, we included almost every column, except for prohibitively difficult ones such as ‘host_name’, ‘Neighbourhood’, ’space’, ‘Market’ etc. In the case where a variable is not suitable for better model performance, we would check the result of importance analysis and exclude features accordingly.
+As a result, much of our effort in feature engineering was to make use of complex variables.
+These variables either have too many categories for R to process, or they contain text messages that need further processing.
+We will list new variables created with a short introduction below.